Aryalexa/42-b2bRoot/4-Vm_setup.md

 > - The file determines which users or groups are granted sudo privileges and what commands they are allowed to run with elevated privileges.
 > - It contains lines like `username  ALL=(ALL:ALL) ALL` "hosts=(users:groups) commands" -> the username is allowed to run any command on any host as any user or group.
 > - It also contains a defaults section where you can configure some `sudo` settings.
 > 	- `iolog_dir` configures the input/output (I/O) logging directory for `sudo`.
-It is specifically used for I/O logging (capturing command input and output). 🔴
+It is specifically used for I/O logging (capturing the command input and output).
-> 	- `log_file` :location and filename for the sudo session logs.
-It is used for general session logging.🔴
+> 	- `log_file` : we specify the filename for the sudo session logs.
-> 	- `requiretty` means that the user must run sudo command from a real terminal session (no processes or scripts). `TTY` (teletype writer/terminal) is a terminal interface that allows users to interact with the system by entering commands and receiving text-based output.
+> 	- `requiretty` means that the user must run sudo command from a real terminal session (no through processes or scripts).
+It forces sudo to ensure we are in a logged-in TTY session.
+If we set the option, but the conditions are not met, we get an error `TTY` (teletype writer) is a terminal interface (for entering commands and receiving text-based output).
+One of the main reasons we use requiretty is protection from scripts using sudo.
+If requiretty is disabled, we allow any sudo user to be remotely and automatically exploited to acquire full access to the system.
+Still, although requiretty can provide valuable protection, its use is fairly limited and limiting.
 >

 #### 🟪 Tools installation
 You can install what you see necessary.
 This is optional.

-> if using `apt-get` update and upgrade before just in case: `apt-get update -y`, `apt-get upgrade -y`
+> if using `apt-get`, update and upgrade before just in case: `apt-get update -y`, `apt-get upgrade -y`
 > if using `apt`, the same: `apt update`, `apt upgrade`

 - vim: `sudo apt-get install vim` or `sudo apt install vim` to edit files.
 Nano is installed by default in Debian.